Ro Body Review 2026: Pricing, Medications, Clinical Experience & Honest Verdict | Luma Health

 Ro Body Pricing in 2026: What You Actually Pay

-per month (maintenance doses)
+per month (membership)

-per month (with commitment)
+per month (effective total)

 Brand-Name Pathway (Wegovy/Zepbound via Insurance)

 For patients with commercial insurance who successfully receive prior authorization for brand-name Wegovy or Zepbound, Ro's insurance coordination service adds significant value.
-The medication cost depends on insurance coverage; Ro's fee structure for this pathway should be verified directly.

 Varies